Breakersites/Breakersite-Public/README.md

 # Breakersite
-The Breakerbots website is divided up into two faces.
-One "Public" face and one "Private" face.
-The public face is strictly for advertising and growing our robotics team, while the private face is used to manage many aspects of the team.
+The Breakerbots website is divided up into two faces, a "Public" face and a "Private" face.
+The public face is targeted towards advertising and growing our robotics team, while the private face is used to manage many aspects of the team.

 ***

 ## Public Face
 The Public face is the landing page for [breakerbots.com](https://breakerbots.com).
 The public has multiple sections including: about, robots, events, sponsors and contact information.
-There is also a team blog and information about Central Coast Regional.

 ![Image of Website](/Images/Public/Public.PNG)
 ![Image of Website](/Images/Public/Public2.PNG)